3mdeb/news-and-ideas/blog/content/post/2020-06-30-trenchboot-grub-cbfs.md

 compression wherever it is possible.
 Therefore, LZMA can be utilized in coreboot for e.g. payloads.
 The goal is simple - make binary file as slim as possible, so there is more space for the other components.
 Moreover, LZMA has high degree of compression.
+Another benefit is faster boot.
+Less data to read from SPI flash, less time to bring up platform (even with decompression operation).
 Hence using it is not triumph of form over content, but very reliable solution.

 Now, when you have some theoretical background, you probably have one question - how it is related to TrenchBoot and GRUB?
 Answer is very simple.
 We prepare GRUB